pkorzh/create-cloud-api/README.md

 Build tool to deploy AWS powered APIs.

+## How does it work

+`create-cloud-api` expect you to write swagger definition for your API and lambda code.
+It will then generate CloudFormation template, pack & upload lambdas, and finally create a stack for you.

 ## Try It

 Make sure you have AWS CLI [installed](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and configured (run `aws configure`).